fritzw/xtm1_toolkit/README.md

 --stop:
     Stop current job,
 --gcode GCODE:
     DANGER!
-Execute the given GCODE line on the laser cutter.
+Immediately execute the given GCODE line on the laser cutter.
 DANGER!
 --upload filename.gcode:
+    Translate and upload the given G-code file to connected M1 --upload-z filename.gcode thickness:
+    Translate and upload the given G-code file to connected M1.
+    Modify the Z height in the file for the given material thickness (thickness should be set to 0 in LightBurn) --upload-auto filename.gcode:
+    Translate and upload the given G-code file to connected M1.
+    Measure material thickness and modify the Z height in the file accordingly (thickness should be set to 0 in LightBurn) --translate filename.gcode:
-    Upload the given G-code file to connected M1
+    Translate the given G-code file to connected M1 but do not upload.
 --thickness:
     Measure the current material thickness using the red laser pinter --laserpointer on|off: